-Medicare Advantage plans may upcode certain diagnoses by:
+Medicare Advantage and PACE plans may upcode certain diagnoses by:

 - Submitting to CMS a code for major depressive disorder (major depression) or cachexia (malnutrition) -- two codes that qualify for risk adjustment -- when there is no support in the medical records for the existence or treatment of such conditions in the relevant year.

 - Claiming current treatment of a condition like stroke or cancer when it is more properly characterized as a past "history of" treatment (e.g., coding acute stroke when stroke occurred years ago, coding cancer when it is in complete remission and not being treated in the relevant year or coding old myocardial infarction - "old MI" - when it only appears on a problem list and was not treated in the relevant year).